-day of wholesale water from the Lakewood Water District.
+Due to the ongoing challenges and the inability to obtain additional water rights from the Department of Ecology, SWC entered into an agreement to purchase two million gallons per day of wholesale water from the Lakewood Water District.
 We have connected to Lakewood's existing wholesale water transmission main that also provides water to Summit Water & Supply, Firgrove Mutual Water and Washington Water Services (previously Rainier View Water).
 We are currently taking approximately 1.3 million gallons per day as we work towards easing this new supply source into the system.
-We estimate paying approximately \$1.35 million for wholesale water in 2024.
+We estimate paying approximately \$1.35 million for wholesale water in 2025.

-The table and definitions on the next page are being provided by Lakewood Water District as we began taking wholesale water in 2023.
+The table and definitions on the this page and the next are being provided by Lakewood Water District as we began taking wholesale water in 2023.